TobiasSchaffner/TimeTracker/README.md

 # Time Tracker

-A simple screen time tracker.
+A plain simple screen time tracker for linux.

 It tracks the time that your screen was unlocked.

-There is a daemon (time-tracker-daemon) running in the background that writes the active screen times to ~/.config/
+The tool was created as the other solutions available e.g. activity watch are too sophisticated for my usecase.

+## Usage

 Use the time-tracker cli tool show the total active times per day.

 Per default the tool will show the last seven days.

-## Usage

 ```
 USAGE: